-Like many people on Feb 25th 2010 I watched President Obama and the live debate on health care reform.
-A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about how personal fitness trainers can help.
+Like many people on Feb 25th 2010, I watched President Obama and the live debate on health care reform.
+A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about H(OW personal fitness trainers can help reduce the risk of disease and improve quality of life.
 This is a topic I talk about in almost every class I teach.
 Before some of you scoff at what I'm saying, hear me out.
 I consider personal trainers to be members of the health care system– and I consider them unique and undervalued members.
 Read on and I'll tell you why.

 Personal Trainers: Part Of The Health Care Team

 I believe fitness trainers can play a critical role in disease prevention and management because the simple truth is that:

 1. Doctors see their patients for about 5 to 10 minutes once a year – if they are lucky.

 2. Nurses usually only see people when they are in the doctor’s office or hospital.

 3. Physical therapists only see people when they get hurt –and that stops as soon as insurance runs out.
 Many physical therapists are overworked, seeing several people at the same time.
 This limits the quality time to help educate people about how to stay healthy.